MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/set-up-sales-territories-organize-business-markets-geographical-area.md

 Organizations can create a model and visualize their sales territories in a hierarchical format using out-of-the-box territory hierarchical relationship.

 > [!IMPORTANT]
 > - Territory hierarchical relationship (or territory hierarchy) is a preview feature.
-To learn more about preview features, see [What are Preview features and how do I enable them?](../../../admin/what-are-preview-features-how-do-i-enable-them.md)
 > - For a new organization that provisions Dynamics 365 for Sales, the territory hierarchical relationship will be available and enabled by default.
 > - For existing customers upgrading to the latest release, if the organization doesn’t already have a hierarchical relationship created for the Territory entity, the hierarchical relationship will be available and enabled.
 If the organization has a hierarchical relationship created for territory, the new out-of-the-box territory hierarchical relationship will be available but not enabled.